List of Fast & Furious characters: Fénix Calderón

 Fénix "Rise" Calderón was Braga's right-hand man who was responsible for apparently murdering Letty in Fast & Furious.
-However, Letty is shown alive in Fast & Furious 6 and it's revealed that Fenix had chosen to shot the gas tank of her vehicle out of sympathy in an attempt to let her live, most likely out of respect for her driving skills.
-In the climatic chase through the tunnels, he T-bones Brian's car, causing him to crash.
-When Brian crawls out of the car, Fénix kicks him a few times and is about to shoot when Dominic comes out of the tunnel and impales him with a car, killing him.
+However, Letty is shown alive in Fast & Furious 6 and it is revealed that Fenix had chosen to shoot the gas tank of her vehicle out of sympathy in an attempt to let her live, most likely out of respect for her driving skills.
+In the climatic chase through the tunnels, he T-bones Brian's Subaru, causing him to crash.
+When Brian crawls out of the car, Fénix kicks him a few times and is about to shoot when Dominic comes out of the tunnel and impales him with a camaro, killing him.

 Fénix Calderón is portrayed by Laz Alonso.